merely-useful/py-rse/index.md

 ### Evaluate a project's code provenance {#provenance-ex-eval-code}

-The GitHub repository <https://github.com/borstlab/reversephi_paper/> provides the code and data for the paper @Leon2017.
+The GitHub repository [borstlab/reversephi_paper][borstlab-reversephi] provides the code and data for the paper @Leon2017.
 Browse the repository and answer the following questions:

 1. Where is the software environment described?
 What files would you need to recreate the software environment?
 2. Where are the data processing steps described?
 How could you re-create the results included in the manuscript?
 3. How are the scripts and data archived?
     I.e. Where can you download the version of the code and data as it was when the manuscript was published?

+To get a feel for the different approaches to code provenance, repeat steps 1-3 with the following:

+* [The figshare page][irving-figshare] that accompanies the paper @Irving2019.

+* The GitHub repo [blab/h3n2-reassortment][blab-h3n2-reassortment] that accompanies the paper @Potter2019.

 ### Making permanent links {#provenance-ex-permanent-links}